Pindjarup: History of European settlement

-Thomas Peel, a second cousin of the future British Prime Minister, Sir Robert Peel, was granted some 250,000 acres of land, part of it covering Pindjarup territory, as his personal domain.
+Thomas Peel, a second cousin of the future British Prime Minister, Robert Peel, was granted some 250,000 acres of land, part of it covering Pindjarup territory, as his personal domain.
 The Pindjarup were in dispute also with the Whadjuk of the Swan River.
-In December 1833 the former's claim to have rights to perform their ceremonies and make kinship visits to the northern area were recognized at a corroboree and the Pindjarup resumed their visits to kin.
+In December 1833 the former's claim to have rights to perform their ceremonies and make kinship visits to the northern area were recognised at a corroboree and the Pindjarup resumed their visits to kin.
 The Whadjuk themselves had had numerous conflicts with encroaching white settlers, who had occupied land on which one of their basic foods, yams, grew.
 The colonial authorities themselves were drawn into taking sides when intertribal conflicts arose.
 Around February of the following year clashes took place with settlers after their clan dingoes attacked livestock near Perth.
 In a standoff, the Pindjarup leader Calyute distinguished himself by keeping his spear pressed to a soldier who had, in turn, held his musket at Calyute's chest.
 The Whadjuk, who had come to some terms of agreement over co-existence with the intruders, and the Pindjarup fell out with regard to the way to handle the settlers, especially after a duel between Calyte and a Whadjuk man, Yaloo, in which both suffered wounds.

 In April 1834 Calyute raided George Shenton's windmill, pinned its owner down after luring him out with an offer of baked damper, and hauled off a substantial quantity, 444 kg, of flour.
 His identity and that of many others in the raiding band, was passed on to the settler authorities by Whadjuk people.
 A detachment managed to capture Calyute, who was bayoneted, together with two other men, Yedong and Monang, some days later, and he was flogged with 60 lashes in Perth's main street, and then imprisoned for a year, being released on 10 June 1834.

-On Yedong's release he organized an ambush on the 24 July on what Peel regarded as his property, killing a private, Hugh Nesbit and wounding a former soldier, having lured them into a trap after promising them help in retrieving a lost horse.
+On Yedong's release he organised an ambush on the 24 July on what Peel regarded as his property, killing a private, Hugh Nesbit and wounding a former soldier, having lured them into a trap after promising them help in retrieving a lost horse.
 Nesbit's death was attributed to a man called Noonar.
 The wounded man managed, though speared three times, to make his way back to safety.
 The military unit at Governor Stirling's disposition had received reinforcements that doubled their numbers by September 1833 and he also created a Mounted Police unit, mainly from discharged soldiers.
 On 25 October, Stirling led troops, and accompanied by Peel, down into Pindjarup lands, not only to exact retribution for Nesbit's death, but also to enable Peel to resume developing, unthreatened, the Pindjarup lands the Crown had bestowed on him.